-Step 5 Evaluation
+Step 5

 Coordination and engagement happen throughout the project lifecycle, with each agency and stakeholder group playing a unique role at each step.
 The following guidance outlines what each step entails, key stakeholders involved, level of engagement, and other considerations, such as funding and project delivery methods.
+The graphic to the right summarizes the typical steps of the project lifecycle.